 Acoustic data were collected with 4 synchronized SIMRAD split-beam ER60 echo sounders with hull-mounted transducers.
-The frequencies used were 18, 38 (fig.3.7.4 d), 120 and 200 kHz; the pulse durations were all set at 1 ms. The water column was sampled down to a depth of 1000 m.
-Acoustic and navigation data were stored on a PC equipped with the Movies+ IFREMER software (which is usually used by the French acoustic team - fig. 3.7.4 c).
+The frequencies used were 18, 38 (fig.3.7.4c), 120 and 200 kHz; the pulse durations were all set at 1 ms. The water column was sampled till a depth of 1000 m.
+Acoustic and navigation data were stored on a PC equipped with the Movies+ IFREMER software (which is usually used by the French acoustic team - fig. 3.7.4d).
 It was not possible to perform the direct processing of the data with the IFREMER software (incorrect software settings).
 So, data were reprocessed one day after their acquisition through the Movies+ software.
-A -80 dB threshold was applied on data to reject noise and non-micronekton organisms.

-Figure 3.7.4 c the Movies software
+Figure 3.7.4c the Movies software